edwardcasbon/simps/README.md

 5. Put your template scripts in the scripts directory (/app/views/scripts/{controller})

 Now open it up in the browser, it's really as easy as that.

+---

+Simps has been developed and tested with PHP 5.2.17 and newer.
+It may also work with previous versions.